List of From episodes

-From (stylized as FROM) is an American science fiction horror television series created by John Griffin, which premiered on February 20, 2022, on Epix, later moving to MGM+ from its second season onwards.
+From (stylized as FROM) is an American science fiction horror television series created by John Griffin that premiered on February 20, 2022, on Epix, which rebranded as MGM+ between its first and second seasons.

 The series is set in a nightmarish town in the United States that traps those who enter.
 The unwilling residents strive to stay alive while plagued by terrifying nocturnal creatures from the surrounding forest as they search for secrets hidden within the town and beyond in the hope of finding a way out.

-As of November 24, 2024, 30 episodes have aired, concluding the third season.